Fix SSH "Remote Host Identification has Changed" on Linux

 There are two ways to remove the host's identification keys, either by ssh-keygen or doing it manually.

-Follow the steps only if you're certain that the identity changing is caused by you.
+Reset the keys only if you're certain that the identity change is caused by you.

 Using ssh-keygen (Recommend)